yanzewu/pyhf/README.md

 ## Install

 Python3 and numpy, scipy is required.
-Python module _mayavi_ is required to plot.
+Python module _mayavi_ is required only for plotting.

 ![](ch4.jpg)